awsdocs/aws-cdk-guide/doc_source/reference.md

     For more details, see [Cloud Assembly Versioning](https://github.com/aws/aws-cdk/tree/epolon/cli-framework-compatibility/packages/%40aws-cdk/cloud-assembly-schema#versioning).

     This means that you might see the following message when upgrading framework libraries:

     ```console
     Cloud assembly schema version mismatch: actual('3.0.0') > expected('2.0.0').
 Consider upgrading your CLI version.
     ```

-    This message means that the framework you are using is producing assembilies with version `3.0.0`, but the CLI you have installed is expecting version `2.0.0`.
-    To fix this, you can simply upgrade the CLI to the latest version.

 ### AWS CDK Stability Index<a name="aws_construct_lib_versioning_stability"></a>